learnk8s/learnk8s.io/src/terraformAks/content.md

 Terraform executes a dry run.

-It's always a good idea to double check what happens to your infrastructure, before you commit the changes.
+It's always a good idea to double-check what happens to your infrastructure before you commit the changes.

 **You don't want to accidentally destroy a database** because you forgot to add or remove a resource.

-Once, you are happy with the changes, you can create the resources for real with:
+Once you are happy with the changes, you can create the resources for real with:

 ```terminal|command=1|title=bash
 terraform apply